 Gerfried Stocker.
 Credit: Martin Hieslmair

-There’ll be an art market at the festival this year.
+There’ll be an art market, the Ars Electronica Gallery Spaces, at the festival this year.
 What’s that all about?

-Gerfried Stocker: The art market initiative is probably the biggest new feature.
+Gerfried Stocker: The Ars Electronica Gallery Spaces are probably the biggest new feature.
 We aim to bring media art and the art market together, so we’re launching a Collectors Program.
 There’s no area of everyday life or of the economy that has gone untouched by digitization, and needless to say that goes for the art market as well.
 There are interesting new currents and possibilities such as online galleries and online auctions, which have been quite successful.
 Furthermore, opinion formation and evaluation on the art market increasingly occur via websites and not only in the pages of glossy brochures and magazines.
 Artists’ rankings are generated by big data analyses.
 Not only have art market opinion formation and evaluation changed; the art valuation process has too.

 On the other hand, we’ve seen a massive increase in interest in media art on the part of galleries and collectors.
 Their standoffishness in the past has diminished considerably.
 This is attributable to a great extent to the increasingly widespread recognition that digitization and, thus, the works of art that originated in or that reflect this digital world now constitute a very significant part of our contemporary art.
 The classic distinction between media art and contemporary art has long since become obsolete.